OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### group-graphic-values

 Since groups have multiple underlying meters, in general, OED needs to apply different unit transformations to each meter in the group.
 The database functions will determine the underlying meters and then use the meter function (described above) to get the readings in the desired graphic unit.
 As such, they work similarly to how they do it now.
 As with meters, the desired graphic unit will be passed to the server and database functions.
 Also as with meters, the Redux state needs to include the graphic unit category.
+Also note that points need to align to sum for the group so raw is not allowed.
+It is also necessary to have the same frequency for all meters.
+The code has the details on how the daily vs hourly is chosen.

 ### readings-database-implementation